…The joy of the Lord is your strength…

 “If we are to take on biblical stress, we must first be strong enough to endure it.
 The strength for this comes from the joy of the Lord … What we have said so far makes it clear that we will lose a lot of joy over things on earth because of the love we have for others.
 But there is one type of joy – the joy of the Lord – that we must ensure we always have.”

-I hope this encourages you to seek your strength in the wonder, greatness and joy of knowing the Lord Jesus too.
+I’ve learnt the importance of that this week.
+I hope it encourages you to seek your strength in the wonder, greatness and joy of knowing the Lord Jesus too.

 April 02, 2020

 March 13, 2020